Flag of Hezbollah: Colours

 Yellow is the predominant colour on the flag and forms the basis for its field.
-Whilst there is no reason given for this choice of colour, vexillologist Tim Marshall has theorised that it may have been chosen to signify Hezbollah's willingness to fight for the sake of Allah and the Shi'a faith.
+Whilst there is no reason given for this choice of colour, journalist Tim Marshall has theorised that it may have been chosen to signify Hezbollah's willingness to fight for the sake of Allah and the Shi'a faith.

 The reasoning behind the usage of the colour green in the flag is more obvious.
 Green in Islamic symbolism is inextricably linked to the Islamic prophet Muhammad and the colour is mentioned numerous times within the Quran.
 As a traditionally Islamic colour, the usage of green on the flag is an overtly political and explicitly religious statement.

 Sometimes the text on the flag appears in red lettering.
 The usage of red in this case is used to symbolise the blood shed by those who fell for the cause of the organization.

 Imagery

 The symbolism of the fist grasping an assault rifle, which combines elements of the H&K G3 battle rifle and the AK-47, is twofold.
-The rifle is simultaneously symbolic of the party's left-wing ideological routes, sharing in the iconography of similar armed socialist movements.
+The rifle is simultaneously symbolic of the party's left-wing ideological roots, sharing in the iconography of similar armed socialist movements.
 The rifle also represents Hezbollah's belief in an armed struggle against oppressive forces.
-However, opponents of Hezbollah interpret the inclusion of the rifle on the flag as proof that the groups aims are intrinsically tied with militant and violent action.
+However, opponents of Hezbollah interpret the inclusion of the rifle on the flag as proof that the group's aims are intrinsically tied with militant and violent action.

 A globe can also be found depicted on the flag, symbolizing Hezbollah's global activities.
-Also depicted are a seven-leafed branch and a Quran, further highlighting the groups ties to Islam.
+Also depicted are a seven-leafed branch and a Quran, further highlighting the group's ties to Islam.